markvu2607/a7m-api/memory-bank/activeContext.md

 - Managing execution timeouts and resource limits
 - Scaling the code execution service efficiently
 - Providing meaningful feedback for different types of code failures
+- Maintaining consistency across the codebase as it grows